dhvcc/rss-parser/README.md

 # <p>If you could call a number and say you’re sorry
 ```

-Here we can see that description is still somehow has <p> - this is beacause it's placed as [CDATA](https://www.w3resource.com/xml/CDATA-sections.php) like so
+Here we can see that the description still contains `<p>` tags - this is because it's wrapped in [CDATA](https://www.w3resource.com/xml/CDATA-sections.php) like so:

 ```
 <![CDATA[<p>If you could call ...</p>]]>
 ```

-### Overriding schema
+### Overriding Schema

-If you want to customize the schema or provide a custom one - use `schema` keyword argument of the parser
+If you want to customize the schema or provide a custom one, use the `schema` keyword argument of the parser:

 ```python
 from rss_parser import RSSParser